Mattgaudet/Elevator-Simulation/README.md

   -  Added new state and class diagrams covering Elevator state, Elevator Subsystem, Floor Subsystem, Scheduler state, and Scheduler Subsystem.

 - Jarnail Singh
-  - Refined the floor lamps behavior to be more precise, ensuring they illuminate only at the start of requests.
   - Implemented the State design pattern for the Scheduler, adding AwaitingRequestState, ElevatorDispatchState, and ProcessingRequestState to manage its behavior.

 - Laurence Lamarche-Cliche